nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 # Phase Future (enhancements / features)
 - [ ] Preference to show only non-API suggested, existing key words in tagging dialog
+- [ ] Option to show a dialog with service specific data if auto-tagging
 - [ ] Ability to edit existing keywords (select/de-select) from the tagging dialog
 - [ ] Self update support based on feed.xml from main website
 - [ ] Custom metadata